 In parallel with the increasing dependence of the individual, the decrease in his freedom, and the division of society according to all kinds of social and economic features, there is a process afoot in the United States of deep division in worldview and politics.
 The formal difference between the political principles and values of the Republican and Democratic parties is growing.
 The differences between Republicans and Democrats have always been clear – especially in the economic and social spheres.
 The cores of the two parties, however, are becoming increasingly polarized and increasingly radical.
 There are practically no conditions for reaching consensus.
 In conditions of growing political polarization, the American majority system produces a specific state of politics and power – “governance of radicalized minorities.”
 This is extremely harmful to American society.

 The Author / Who is Dimitar Avramov?

-A Bulgarian-born political scientists and writer who analyzes the trends and changes in the political process and statehood, political ideologies and electoral politics.
+Dimitar is a Bulgarian-born political scientist and writer who analyzes the trends and changes in the political process and statehood, political ideologies, and electoral politics.

 The New American State is one of the best current political books.
-It is focused on the change of the American statehood.
+It is focused on the change of the American political process.
 It offers a perspective on how the fourth industrial revolution, also called the Digital Revolution and Industry 4.0, marks the beginning of an era of deterritorialization.

 eBook ISBN: 978-1-7357160-0-8